Aldairnatan/zenvia-php/README.md

 > # :warning: Under Development :construction:

-Zenvia API 2.0 Client for PHP builded with PSR-7 in mind
+Zenvia API 2.0 Client for PHP built with PSR-7 in mind